Friday, March 7, 2025

 The preorder listing has all the details—with a bunch of styled pictures of the sample quilts, taken by Melanie Zacek.
 (Even if you’re not in the market for a new quilt book, the pictures are spectacular and worth a look!)

-To take an advantage of the special offer, add the book preorder to your cart.
+To take advantage of the special offer, add the book preorder to your cart.
 Then, navigating to the PDF Patterns page, add 2 PDF patterns to your cart.
 (You must add 2.)
 Upon checkout, use the discount QUILTCON.

 Your patterns will be available for immediate download from an email that youll receive momentarily (check your spam folder if it doesn’t appear in your inbox after a few minutes).
 The book is slated to ship at the end of April 2025 via USPS.